neilrussell6/git-compose/README.md

    npm i -D git-compose
    ```

- - Make sure your branches follow the ``IIF™`` branch naming conventions.
+ - Make sure your branches follow the ``IIP™`` branch naming conventions.

  - Use the commands below